 - Enroll in primary, secondary or university studies.
-(Enrolling in classes while in B-1/B-2 status will result in a status violation.
-Individuals in B-1 or B-2 status, who have violated their nonimmigrant status by enrolling in classes, are not eligible to extend their B status or change to another status.
+Enrolling in classes while in B-2 status will result in a status violation.
+Individuals in B-2 status, who have violated their nonimmigrant status by enrolling in classes, are not eligible to extend their B-2 status or change to another status.
 These regulations provide no exceptions.
-In addition, enrolling a child in classes may cause them and their family members to be refused a visa to enter the U.S. in the future.)
+In addition, enrolling a child in classes may cause them and their family members to be refused a visa to enter the U.S. in the future.

-- Be employed while in the U.S. (Employment is the condition of having paid work or performing any actions that generate income.)
+- Engage in employment while in the U.S. Employment is performing any actions that generate income.

-- Apply for an extensions of stay before your "Admit Until" date is reached.
-Typically the Division of International Services will assist you with this application.
+- Apply for an extensions of stay before your "admit until" date is reached.

-Patients and caregivers whose stays are deemed medically necessary by the patient's medical team may be eligible for assistance in preparing requests for extensions of stay.
+Patients and caregivers who need to continue their stay may be eligible for assistance in preparing requests for extensions of stay.
 If you have questions regarding this, please contact CCInternationalPatientAssistance@mail.nih.gov or call the Social Work department at 301-496-2381 and ask to speak to someone regarding nonimmigrant services.

-Please contact the Social Work department four months prior to the expiration date on your I-94 record.
+Please contact the Social Work department four months prior to the expiration date on your Form I-94.
 If you continue to need medical treatment at the NIH, the Social Work department will make an appointment with a staff member to help you extend your stay.

 NIH does not assist patients with issues unrelated to their medical stay at NIH.

-- Extensions of stay for persons who entered the country under the Visa Waiver Program
+- Extensions of stay for individuals who entered the country under the Visa Waiver Program.

-When the U.S. Department of State, through its consulate abroad, denies an applicant a B-2 visa, some applicants may be eligible to enter the U.S. by applying for Humanitarian Parole.
+When the U.S. Department of State denies an applicant a B-2 visa, some applicants may be eligible to enter the U.S. by applying for humanitarian parole.
 This type of visa is issued by the Department of Homeland Security.
 A U.S. resident or U.S. citizen must sponsor the applicant.
-Complete information on obtaining Humanitarian Parole can be found at: https://www.uscis.gov/humanitarian/humanitarian-or-significant-public-benefit-parole-individuals-outside-united-states
+Information on obtaining humanitarian parole can be found at: https://www.uscis.gov/humanitarian/humanitarian-or-significant-public-benefit-parole-individuals-outside-united-states

-Please contact DIS with any immigration process related questions at 301-496-6166 or email at IPS@mail.nih.gov.
-Nonimmigration service question can be directed to the Clinical Center at CCInternationalPatientAtAssistance@mail.nih.gov.
+International patient questions can be directed to the Clinical Center at CCInternationalPatientAssistance@mail.nih.gov.